 The length of treatment varies depending on your needs and progress.
 Most outpatient programs are made up of a combination of individual and group therapy.

 While residential treatment provides a strong foundation for recovery, the first 90 days following completion are crucial.
 Because of this, you may benefit from sober living.
-Also known as sober living, sober living is a structured program designed as a transition between inpatient treatment and your everyday life.
-During this time, you live in a sober home under the supervision of a treatment professional, attend 12 Step groups, and relearn the skills you need to succeed outside of a treatment environment.
-Most programs also include clinical therapy and enable you to work or study part-time.
+Also known as extended care, sober living is designed as a transition between inpatient treatment and your everyday life.
+During this time, you live in a sober home where house rules are implemented to ensure your safety and safeguard your sobriety.
+More structured sober living programs, such as Mountainside's, not only offer a safe and sober living environment but also provide supervision and guidance by treatment professionals.
+These programs often include clinical therapy, facilitate 12 Step groups, enable you to work or study part-time, and help you relearn the skills you need to succeed outside of a treatment environment.

 Length varies depending on your needs, but most extended-care programs are a minimum of 90 days.